 On the other end of the spectrum is Limassol Marina.
 The Marina was built in 2014 and is an established superyacht hotspot.

-It’s a great place to take a walk around and marvel at the luxury villas, apartments, yachts, and speed boats moored in the harbour.
+It’s a nice place to take a walk around and marvel at the luxury villas, apartments, yachts, and speed boats moored in the harbour.

-The Marina also boasts waterfront bars and restaurants, high-end boutiques and a private beach; making it a perfect place to visit in Limassol, by day or night.
+The Marina also boasts waterfront bars and restaurants, high-end boutiques and a private beach, making it the perfect place to visit in Limassol by day or night.